Pectus excavatum is a condition in which the chest wall is sunken in, creating a caved-in appearance.

 The ideal age for surgical treatment of pectus excavatum is between 12 and 18 years.
-The goal of surgery to correct a pectus excavatum defect is to improve the patient's breathing, posture and cardiac function, in addition to giving the chest a normal appearance.
+The goal of surgery to correct a pectus excavatum defect is to improve breathing, posture, and cardiac function, in addition to giving the chest a normal appearance.
 This is typically accomplished by repositioning the breastbone.
-Surgical repair has excellent success rates, with cardiovascular and lung function return to near normal in the majority of patients.
-Our surgeons are able to treat most pectus excavatum patients — both adolescents and adults — using minimally invasive techniques.
+Surgical repair has excellent success rates and oftentimes, cardiovascular and lung function returns to near normal in the majority of cases.

-Recovery after pectus excavatum repair varies depending on the patient's age and the amount of chest depression.
-Most patients leave the hospital within 3 to 5 days and can return to school or work within two to three weeks.
-Patients must avoid vigorous exercise for the first month after surgery, and contact sports for three months after surgery.
+Recovery after pectus excavatum repair varies depending on the person’s age and the amount of chest depression.
+After surgery, most people leave the hospital within 3 to 5 days and can return to school or work within two to three weeks.
+One must avoid vigorous exercise for the first month after surgery, and contact sports for three months after surgery.

 Many adults have undergone minimally invasive pectus repair with the Nuss procedure, which was originally developed for the repair of pectus excavatum in children.
 The results appear to be as good as with the modified Ravitch procedure (description follows below), which has been the traditional approach to repairing pectus excavatum in adults.